ibm-cloud-docs/vmwaresolutions/shared/shared_data_security.md

 ## High availability and disaster recovery
 {: #shared_data-ha-dr}

-The VMware Solutions Shared management service is initially only offered in the {{site.data.keyword.cloud_notm}} NA South Multi-Zone Region (MZR) and Limited Availability in the Europe region.
+The VMware Solutions Shared management service is initially only offered in the {{site.data.keyword.cloud_notm}} NA South and Europe regions.
 Recovering from potential disasters that affect an entire location requires planning and preparation.

 * You are responsible for understanding your configuration, customization, and usage of the service.
 * You are responsible for enabling your VMs or virtual applications (vApps) to participate in the provided backup service.